hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 thread.
 A thread is generally expected to be centered around a certain topic, and its representation reflects the social process of conversation, of which linear progression is a natural model.

+Posting in a thread normally "bumps" the thread to the front of the board.
+Users can opt out of this behavior, also referred to as "saging".

 ### Posts